bpstephanie/Clean_Crave/TESTING.md

 ## Responsiveness Test

-The responsive design tests were carried out by [Responsive Design Checker](https://www.responsivedesignchecker.com/) and [Google Chrome DevTools](https://developer.chrome.com/docs/devtools/).
+The responsive design tests were carried out by [Responsive Design Checker](https://www.responsivedesignchecker.com/) and [Google Chrome DevTools](https://developer.chrome.com/docs/devtools/) manually.
+Checks were done for the following screen sizes: widths of 280px, 375px, 480px, 576px, 768px, 800px, 992px and 1200px.
+Due to extra space seen around some elements and in sections, 1 media query for screens of 800px and up was added.

+Clean Crave was found to be responsive to all the screen sizes checked.

 ## Browser Compatability